Wine Market Analysis

 MARRVIN is essentially a sophisticated algorithm which allows us to compare the relative value, risk and financial potential of fine wines.
 MARRVIN processes market data (critic’s scores, price history and volatility, brand power, production levels, regional vintage quality, optimum drinking age etc.) and calculates various outputs, which when combined help us assess the potential risk and reward for a given wine.

 If a wine falls below the relevant benchmark figure we rule it out of our stock selection, allowing us to focus on a reduced universe of wines, and thereby reducing the risk of our recommendations depreciating in value.

-It is important to note that this model is useful primarily for excluding wines.
+This process highlights anomalous pricing and pockets of value, as well as reducing the universe of wines considered on an individual basis by the Amphora team.
+It must be stressed that the Algorithm alone is not a tool for making investment decisions, but rather an invaluable tool in leading the team to promising prospects for the essential qualitative overlay.
 Potential recommendations would be subjected to vigorous qualitative selection processes which is where our experience and knowledge of the market will help ensure levels of risk are kept as low as possible and potential stock appreciation levels maximised.

 All charts are for illustrative purposes only, and no purchasing decision should be based upon them.